RESTORATION TIPS

 Basic Plan

 Unfortunately, the AC was not designed with restorers in mind.
 Like most coach-built bodies, the wood screws are mostly inserted from the outside, and are thus covered by the bodyshell.
 The bodyshell, needless to say, is not designed to be removed.
 But for a thorough rebuild, bodyshell removal appears to be the only way, and some of the wood is inaccessible otherwise.
-Note that at this time, I have not refitted such a bodyshell - only removed one.
-So I am still looking forward to that daunting task!
-Annealing areas of the bodyshell would seem to be sound practice, but this may involve logistical problems.
-That is, the bodyshell is large and fragile to move when working on it.
+The bodyshell is fragile and it is easy to damage while moving it.

 Some experts recommend removing the wood frame from the chassis to work on.
 This might be fine for a small car, but for the AC, I prefer to keep it firmly bolted to the chassis until all wood repairs are done, and the whole thing is firmly glued and screwed.
 With only a single garage to work in, this was the only option for me anyway.
 It is, however, important that the chassis is kept flat and not twisted at all.
 If still supported by the wheels, you need to make sure that the springs are settled, (friction in the springs can keep one corner of the car too high) otherwise slight errors can creep in if the rear chassis is slightly twisted.